 Interview intelligence tools are new to the market.
 These solutions utilize AI and genAI (content creation) capabilities to transcribe video interviews and create concise summaries for each candidate.
 These tools also enhance interviewing skills by offering guidance and coaching at all stages - before, during, and after the interview.
 As a result, these tools promote fairness by providing better objective insight and feedback rather than relying on inadequate interviewer notes and memory.
 In addition, it can streamline and improve overall hiring process by automating scheduling, providing comprehensive reports and integrating with other HCM applications.

 Gartner defines the application programming interface (API) management market as the market for software to manage, govern and secure APIs.
-Organizations use APIs to modernize their architectures; APIs provide access to systems, services, partners and data services.
-API management software enables organizations to plan, deploy, secure, operate, version control and retire APIs, regardless of their size, region or industry.
+APIs modernize IT architectures.
+They provide context, tools and resources to generative and agentic AI programs and provide access to systems, services, partners and data services.
+API management tools enable organizations to plan, deploy, secure, operate, version control and retire APIs, regardless of their size, region or industry.

 The supply chain A&DI technology market spans capabilities that provide different types of analytics, focusing on predictive and prescriptive ones.
 Many of these offerings have been enhanced with AI and DSML capabilities to support supply chain decision making.
 These capabilities could either be part of a broader supply chain application/suite or a separate encompassing A&DI platform.
 Such a platform consists of existing and emerging technologies, including: Graph technology, Advanced analytics, AI, DSML, Model development & Digital supply chain twin (DSCT).